cyb3rswapp3r/Inferno-Writeup-Tryhackme/README.md

 # Conclusion

 This was my first writeup of anything.
 I hope it was good.
 This was a fun box.
-Although I got stuck at the apache login, I put thought into it and finall rooted the machine.
+Although I got stuck at the apache login, I put thought into it and finally rooted the machine.
 If you have any doubts you can hit me up at @i-am-jezz. <b>Hack The Planet!</b>